couchbase/n1k1/README.md

       - Ex: META().id might be implemented by projecting the labelPath ["^meta", "id"]?
     - need to check that full-round trip works on attachments?
+  - GROUP BY and DISTINCT and sorting and set operations and joins, etc, for example, should ignore attachments?
+    - related to base.ValsEncode()?
+    - need to pass labels into base.ValsEncode()?
+    - if so, how would labels work with base.ValsDecode()?

 - handling of BINARY data type?
   - use a label prefix char?
 Perhaps '='?